AleksandrRogov/DynamicsWebApi/README.md

 Please check [suggestions and contributions](#contributions) section to learn more on how you can help to improve this project.

-**DynamicsWebApi v2 is coming!**
+**DynamicsWebApi v2 is coming!** v2 will be written in TypeScript and include numerous optimizations.
-There will be breaking changes between v1 and v2.
-One of them: v2 will not have simple requests, only the advanced ones, therefore I highly recommend using request objects for making requests.
+There will be breaking changes between v1 and v2:
+  1. v2 will not have simple requests, only the advanced ones (with request objects), therefore I highly recommend using request objects for making requests.
-Also v2 will be written in TypeScript and include numerous optimizations.
+  2. DynamicsWebApi Callbacks will not be a part of v2.

 I am very excited to finally release the new version and I hope you too!
 Stay tuned!

 **Important!** For some reason, npm was not removing `.git` folder from a published package, even though [it should have done it by default](https://docs.npmjs.com/misc/developers#keeping-files-out-of-your-package), therefore